OrchardCMS/OrchardDoc/docs/Documentation/Understanding-placement-info.markdown

 ## Overriding Placement

-A module should define default placements for the parts and fields it provides by having a `placement.info` file at the root of the module's directory.
+A module should define default placements for the parts and fields it provides by having a `Placement.info` file at the root of the module's directory.

 Without a placement your parts and fields will not appear on the page.
 By supplying a default you take the burden away from theme developers to configure your module and you make it easy for them to copy sections over to customise them.
 Consider the various DisplayTypes your parts and fields may be viewed and provide sensible defaults.

-That default placement can be overridden by any theme by placing a `placement.info` file in the root of the theme directory.
+That default placement can be overridden by any theme by placing a `Placement.info` file in the root of the theme directory.

 The current theme's placement will win over that of any module.